alexcu2718/fdf/README.md

 git clone https://github.com/alexcu2718/fdf /tmp/fdf_test  &&   /tmp/fdf_test/fd_benchmarks/run_all_tests_USE_ME.sh
 ```

-BE WARNED, I CLONE THE LLVM REPO TO CREATE A SUSTAINABLE ENVIRONMENT FOR TESTING, I DO THIS SPECIFICALLY IN /tmp
+Note: The test suite clones the LLVM repository to /tmp for a sustainable testing environment,
-so this will be deleted at next shutdown, same goes for macos (Provides option to delete afterwards)
+which is deleted on shutdown for Linux and macOS (with an option to delete afterward).
-*not BSD (well, I only played around in QEMU, seems they've got a distinctively different system)*
+BSD systems may differ, based on limited QEMU testing.

-This runs a **comprehensive** suite of internal library+CLI tests as well as benchmarks.
+This executes a comprehensive suite of internal library, CLI tests, and benchmarks.

 ## Cool bits(full benchmarks can be seen in speed_benchmarks.txt)